AqourSoro/NexusMusic_rs/README.md

 # About This Project

 This project is to build a music player, with more advanced features continuously integrated into it.
-C++ would be used to implement the music player, so that the project could be regard as an practical programming exercise written in C++.
+Rust would be used to implement the music player, so that the project could be regard as an practical programming exercise written in Rust.

 When a version of the software has not been implemented, the description of corresponding version number would be the functional and unfunctional requirements specified to show what is expected to be carry out.
 As long as the version is updated, the corresponding description would be substituted to the supplement user manual of the version.